tuxtof/labs/calm/lab5/calm_workshop_lab5_api.rst

 Development:

-- CentOS Server v7 VM created:  configure-centos-server-v7_
+- CentOS Server v7 VM.
-- Python 2.7.x
+   - *Python 2.7.x*, *requests*, and *git* installed
 - Git Hub Account: https://github.com

 The Automation Lab starts with an introduction to NuCalm REST API, and associated JSON.
 The lab is a set of exercises designed to walk participants through navigating the REST API Explorer, locating Bluepint and Appication commands, executing the commands, and observing the results using both the Swagger generated API Explorer (Prism), and Postman (3rd party API toolchain).
 Participants will then deploy several commands using python.

 Create a CentOS Server v7 VM
 ****************************

-Create a CentOS Server v7 VM on the assigned cluster using Prism Central using the folloiwng specifications:
+Create a CentOS Server v7 VM on the assigned cluster using Prism Central with the folloiwng specifications:

 - vCPU: 2x, 1x core/vCPU
 - mem:  4 GiB